Business ecosystem is an important concept in strategy.

 There’s one thing that’s fascinating about local business ecosystems.

-The more a local area has to offer the more people it attracts.
+Indeed, the more a local area has to offer the more people it attracts.

 A good example of that is the High Line.